dmerthe/empyric/README.md

 ```
 import time

-# ... define variable1 and variable2 as instances of Variable from above
+# ... define knob1 and knob2 as instances of Variable from above

-variables = {'Variable 1':variable1, 'Variable 2':variable2}
+knobs = {'Knob 1': knob1, 'Knob 2': knob2}
 values = [10, 20]

-# Hold variable1 at a value of 10, and variable2 at a value of 20 for 60 seconds
+# Keep knob1 at a value of 10, and knob2 at a value of 20 for 60 seconds
-hold = Hold(variables, values, start=0, end=60)
+set_routine = Set(knobs, values, start=0, end=60)

 start_time = time.time()

-state = {'time': 0, 'Variable 1': None, 'Variable 2': None} # define a process state
+state = {'time': 0, 'Knob 1': None, 'Knob 2': None} # define a process state

 while state['time'] <= 60:

 	state['time'] = time.time() - start_time  # update process time

-	hold.update(state) # update process state, based on the hold routine
+	set_routine.update(state) # update process state, based on the set routine

-	state['Variable 1] = variable1.value
+	state['Knob 1] = knob1.value
-	state['Variable 2] = variable2.value
+	state['Knob 2] = knob2.value

-	print(state)  # prints "{'time': ..., 'Variable 1': 10, 'Variable 2': 20}"
+	print(state)  # prints "{'time': ..., 'Knob 1': 10, 'Knob 2': 20}"
 ```

 An *Experiment* monitors a set of variables as a set of routines takes action on them.
 In Empyric, the `Experiment` object is an iterable that updates routines and records data on each iteration.
 It also has `start`, `hold` and `stop` methods which initiate/resume the experiment, holds routines while continuing to measure meters, and stops all routines and measurements, respectively.
 The `terminate` method saves the collected data to a file in the working directory and raises the `StopIteration` exception.
 An experiment will terminate automatically when all routines are finished.
 See henon_python_eaxmple.py in the 'examples/Henon Map Experiment' directory to see how a basic experiment is set up as a python script.
 This particular example uses a virtual instrument (`HenonMapper`), so the only requirement to run it is having Python installed along with the usual packages (numpy, scipy, pandas and matplotlib).
 Try it!